dekuNukem/facepunch/README.md

 [Camera install guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera)

-I put the two together on a perf board that plug into the header.
+I put the two together on a perf board that plug into the header, of course you can put them somewhere else or design your own PCB.

 ### Install required libraries